docker/docs/docker-hub/publish/index.md

 ## Who's eligible to become a verified publisher?

-Any independent software vendor who distribute software on Docker Hub can join the Verified Publisher Program and enjoy the benefits.
+Any independent software vendor who distributes software on Docker Hub can join the Verified Publisher Program and enjoy the benefits.
 Find out more by heading to the
 [Docker Verified Publisher Program](https://www.docker.com/partners/programs){:target="_blank"